mardix/propel-legacy/README.md

           aliases:
             "/static": "static"

-For Python application/sites, `virtualenv` is required.
+**For Python application/sites, `virtualenv` is required.
+The requirements.txt must also exist to install the necessary packages.

-Upon deploying, it will create the NGINX config file, run Gunicorn+Gevent and the application with Supervisor.
+Upon deploying a Python app, Deployapp will the following:

+- create the virtualenv

+- install the requirements.txt in the virtualenv

+- create a random port and assign it to Gunicorn.
+By default it will assign `gevent` as the worker-class for Gunicorn, set the numbers of workers and threads.

+- add the Gunicorn command to Supervisor for process monitoring

+- create the Nginx config file for the site and use it as proxy to point to the Gunicorn instance.

+- ...

+- Profit!

 #### A basic PHP/HTML site would have the following structure.
 PHP-FPM is required.